 - Defect in the manufacturing process of the propane tank: This cause of action is proven by showing that the product that was manufactured and distributed is different and as a result more dangerous than the original intended design.

 - Defect in labeling: Otherwise known as failure to warn defect.
 This can be proven by showing that the manufacturer failed to place a proper warning sign regarding the known dangers associated with the use of the product.

 A personal injury attorney will have the resources and knowledge to thoroughly investigate the propane tank explosion and fire involving a client in order to identify all who were responsible for their damages and injuries.
 In an injury or wrongful death case, it is common to retain an accident reconstructionist to help determine how the accident occurred and who was liable.
 If the case involves a defective product, the investigator will look into the chain of distribution in order to determine who was involved in the sale of the defective product.
 Once liability is determined, a personal injury attorney will then be able to pursue damages on your behalf.

 If you have been injured in a propane tank accident, you need a team of attorneys experienced in handling complex gas explosion cases.
 Not only do we offer free case reviews, but we also work on a contingency fee basis.
 This means that you only get to pay us only if we win your case.
-Contact attorney Ryan L. Thompson of Thompson Law at 844-308-8180.
+Contact propane accident attorney Ryan L. Thompson of Thompson Law.